The Truth Behind the Numbers: M&A Success in the AE Industry

 Virtually all the studies cited on the subject measure public company M&A activity.
 The reason is simple: private company data is just that—private.
 Getting a statistically significant set of private firm data is difficult, if not impossible.
 It is simply easier to work with public company data because it is plentiful, inexpensive, and consistent reporting standards make it easy to compare across companies.

 Additionally, the timing of most of these studies on larger public firms was during the conglomerate and internet era.
-A time filled with public companies who took great risks due to significant competitive pressures from changing technologies and regulatory environments.
+It was a time filled with public companies that took great risks due to significant competitive pressures from changing technologies and regulatory environments.
 Unfortunately, many of these deals had high hopes that were rarely realized.

 However, the fact remains that you are only looking at one piece of the puzzle, as public companies make up a small percentage of operating firms and are not particularly representative of the AE industry.
 I have long argued you cannot take data from public companies and make broad pronouncements that apply to private companies.
 Private firms operate differently than public firms in many respects, especially in how they approach M&A. Having worked in M&A in both public and private firms, I have witnessed first-hand how different the decision-making process is in the two environments.
 Deals amongst private firms occur at lower multiples, often for a different set of strategic goals, and are done without the specter of quarterly earnings calls with passive shareholders.